-- has robust safeguarding procedures in place this includes online safety and acceptable use policies - operates safer recruitment procedures and ensures appropriate checks are carried out on newly appointed staff and other adults working on the school site. - have procedures for dealing with allegations of abuse against any member of staff or adult on site. - has appointed a member of the Leadership Team who is designated to take lead responsibility for dealing with safeguarding and Child Protection issues. - will take steps to remedy any deficiencies or weaknesses with regard to safeguarding arrangements. - is supported by the Governing Board nominating a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Headteacher; this is the Chair. - carries out an annual review of the safeguarding policy and procedures. - carries out an annual safeguarding Audit in consultation with the Governing Board, sharing this with the Stockport safeguarding Children Board on request. - Supply teachers are informed of expectations regarding behaviour and behaviour management.
+- has robust safeguarding procedures in place this includes online safety and acceptable use policies - reports and addressed issues of specific abuse and harm including: peer abuse, sexual harm and harassment - operates safer recruitment procedures and ensures appropriate checks are carried out on newly appointed staff and other adults working on the school site. - have procedures for dealing with allegations of abuse against any member of staff or adult on site. - has appointed a member of the Leadership Team who is designated to take lead responsibility for dealing with safeguarding and Child Protection issues. - will take steps to remedy any deficiencies or weaknesses with regard to safeguarding arrangements. - is supported by the Governing Board nominating a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Headteacher; this is the Chair. - carries out an annual review of the safeguarding policy and procedures. - carries out an annual safeguarding Audit in consultation with the Governing Board, sharing this with the Stockport safeguarding Children Board on request. - Supply teachers are informed of expectations regarding behaviour and behaviour management.
 Any concerns relating to supply teachers or others will be passed to the LADO and or others as required.
-NB Whilst the placing Teaching Agency is responsible for the investigation, the referring school will be expected to assist with this process - More detailed information can be found by visiting Greater Manchester Safeguarding Proceduresallegations management
+NB Whilst the placing Teaching Agency is responsible for the investigation, the referring school will be expected to assist with this process More detailed information can be found by visiting Greater Manchester Safeguarding Procedures-allegations management